-Before approving or paying for a medical, hospital or rehabilitation treatment or service, an insurer will determine, based on the facts of each case, whether the treatment or service is:

-- reasonably necessary, and - required as a result of the injury.
+Before approving or paying for a medical, hospital or rehabilitation treatment or service, an insurer will determine, based on the facts of each case, whether the treatment or service is, as a result of an injury, reasonably necessary.

-Section 60(2C)(a) of the 1987 Act allows for the Guidelines to set rules for determining what is a reasonably necessary treatment or service.
+Section 60(2C)(a) of the 1987 Act allows for the Guidelines to set rules for determining whether medical or related treatment, as defined by section 59 of the 1987 Act, is reasonably necessary.

-When considering the facts of the case, the insurer should understand that:
+When considering the facts of the case, the insurer is to understand that: